Sugar is Sweet, but not to Eat! Which Sweeteners are the best? | Herbal Goodness

 Extracted from a short shrub native to Paraguay and Brazil, this is the only true calorie-free sweetener available.

-It has no carbohydrates, it does not affect blood sugar (in any case it improves insulin sensitivity, linking it to alleviation of health issues like high blood pressure), and has anti-inflammatory effects.
+It has no carbohydrates, it does not affect blood sugar (in any case it improves insulin sensitivity, linking it to the alleviation of health issues like high blood pressure), and has anti-inflammatory effects.

 Another healthy by-product of coconut, coconut sugar comes in both solid and liquid form, but it is most popular in granular form.

-It has a taste akin to brown sugar, and boasts a slew of antioxidants, vitamins and minerals.
+It has a taste akin to brown sugar and boasts a slew of antioxidants, vitamins, and minerals.

 Pure organic maple syrup is a treat, packing a healthy dose of 54 antioxidants whose benefits to the body we cannot even begin to list here, in addition to obvious perks such as improving your skin and reducing bloating.

 Always opt for darker varieties as these tend to hold higher levels of antioxidants.

 Organic maple syrup, however, is not to be confused with the kind that comes packaged in a bottle with corn syrup and often served with pancakes.
 That’s different territory altogether.

 The benefits of honey have long been touted for centuries, and suffice to say it’s the most popular natural sweetener [of all time].